We are a multinational and multi-ethnic company

 Diversity on the Perth worksite

-Particular attention was given to the Aboriginal culture, with the percent of total hours of work on the project by the Aboriginal population equal to 2.57% in October 2020, higher than the assigned 2% target.
+Particular attention is given to the Aboriginal culture, with the percent of total hours of work on the project by the Aboriginal population equal to 2.57% in October 2020, higher than the assigned 2% target.

 Lane Construction Corporation